IU Indy Jaguars women's basketball

-The IU Indy Jaguars women's basketball team is the women's basketball team that represented Indiana University Indianapolis in Indianapolis, IN, United States through the 2023–24 season.
-Going forward, the team will represent Indiana University Indianapolis (IU Indianapolis or IUI), which will start operation when the Indiana University and Purdue University systems dissolve IUPUI at the end of the 2023–24 school year.
-The school's team currently competes in the Horizon League.
+The IU Indy Jaguars women's basketball team is the women's basketball team that represents Indiana University Indianapolis in Indianapolis, IN, United States.
+The team currently competes in the Horizon League.

 History

 IUPUI began play in 1976.
 As of the end of the 2019–20 season, they have an all-time record of 577–602.
 The Jaguars appeared in their first NCAA tournament in 2022 after having won the 2020 Horizon League women's basketball tournament to qualify for the 2020 NCAA tournament, which was cancelled due to the COVID-19 pandemic.
 The Jaguars also participated in the WNIT in 2013, 2014, 2016, 2017 and 2019, making the Second Round in 2014 and 2016.

+IUPUI became known as IU Indy following the 2023–24 school year, after IUPUI was dissolved by the Indiana University and Purdue University systems.

 Postseason

 NAIA Division I

 The Jaguars made the NAIA Division I women's basketball tournament two times, with a combined record of 3–2.